WebriQpages/blog-webriq/posts/biggest-e-commerce-trends-to-stay-afloat-in-2016.md

 **1.Wider Adoption of Responsive Design**

 Nearly 66 percent of user's time spent on e-shops is done using mobile devices.
 And, 61 percent of consumers abandon an e-commerce site if it isn’t mobile-friendly.
-Thus, it's imperative that your online shop must be optimized for Smartphonesand tablets.
+Thus, it's imperative that your online shop must be optimized for Smartphones and tablets.
 Put it simply, having a site adjusted to multiple devices withdifferent screen sizes has become a hard-to-ignore priority than ever before.This clearly suggests that the adoption of responsive design is only going togrow rapidly.

 Despite offering a streamlined viewing experience, responsive design has beenimplemented in only nine percent e-commerce sites.
 However, realizing thesignificance of responsive design, more and more e-commerce website owners areturning to RWD approach.